GeotrekCE/Geotrek-admin/docs/install/installation.rst

 for Ubuntu bionic

-Update PostgreSQL / PotGIS on Ubuntu Bionic
+Update PostgreSQL / PostGIS on Ubuntu Bionic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. warning::

     Ubuntu Bionic is already deprecated.
 We recommend you to install PostgreSQL on a dedicated server, with a most recent version of Ubuntu.
-    If possible, on se same host or datacenter than you Geotrek-admin instance.
+    If possible, on the same host or datacenter than your Geotrek-admin instance.
     If you can't, you can follow these instructions to upgrade PostgreSQL and PostGIS on Ubuntu Bionic with official PostgreSQL APT archive repository.
     The ultimate version published for Bionic is PostgreSQL 14, supported until November 12, 2026.